 I love this series!
 Growing up I had heard and read a lot about this series, but I had only ever actually seen a handful of episodes from it.
 That all changed a couple of years ago.
 I treated myself to the complete series on Blu-ray(the episodes are beautifully cleaned up and look like they could have been made today).
 It is now one of my favourite series.

 The Twilight Zone series was created by Rod Serling.
-Rod was a WW2 veteran who despised hatred, war, bigotry and cruelty.
+Rod was an American WW2 veteran who despised hatred, war, bigotry and cruelty.
 He poured his heart and soul into this series and it shows on screen.
 He not only created the series, but he also produced it and wrote many of the episodes.

 The series first came into being with a script written by Serling, called The Time Element.
 This unofficial pilot episode for the series was first aired on the Westinghouse Desilu Playhouse, on the 24th of November, 1958.